JuliaLang/julia/doc/src/manual/metaprogramming.md

 what they do -- and all they do is construct expression objects to be inserted into your program's syntax tree.

-Like non-standard string literals, command literals can also be prefixed by an identifier, to form what is called non-standard command literals.
+Like string literals, command literals can also be prefixed by an identifier to form what are called non-standard command literals.
 These command literals are parsed as calls to specially-named macros.
 For example, the syntax ```custom`literal` ``` is parsed as `@custom_cmd "literal"`.
 Julia itself does not contain any non-standard command literals, but packages can make use of